Menopause And Osteoporosis: What You Need To Know

 • Having undergone bariatric surgery (Stein, 2014) or malabsorption

-As mentioned, your bones are an active tissue.
+Your bones are an active tissue.
 Just like muscles that can be built up or shrink with use, so can your bones.
 There are ways to prevent osteoporosis or maintain and even reduce bone loss regardless of what stage of life you are in.
-A proper bone-health exercise program such as Wellen, which includes exercises specifically designed to build bone, is a great preventative measure one can take to build and maintain bone.

 Of course, the earlier you begin taking steps towards improving your bone health, the better, but the good news is that it’s never too late to maintain and build bone.
-Incorporating regular exercise and proper nutrition into your lifestyle can play a significant role in preventing osteoporosis.
-Weight-bearing and resistance exercises such as walking and strength training, can help strengthen bones and improve overall bone health (Daly, 2018).
-Balance and posture exercises can help keep you upright and prevent falls.

 Additionally, ensuring a diet rich in calcium, vitamin D, and other bone-healthy nutrients can further support your bone (and general) health.
 If you have inadequate calcium intake, calcium supplementation will be recommended to achieve 1200 mg calcium daily, from diet and supplement combined.
 Vitamin D supplements may be recommended if you have a low Vitamin D level.

 join us